This slow cooker French dip sandwich is easy to make at home and of course has to be served au jus. Is it really a French dip without it?

 - Remove the onions and set aside.
-I strain the juice into a large “defatter” measuring cup and get rid of the oil that collects on top.
+I strain the juice into a large fat separator measuring cup and get rid of the oil that collects on top.

-- Return the roast, juice, and onions to the crockpot for up to an hour before serving (I usually switch it to “Keep Warm” so it doesn’t continue cooking).
+- Switch the slow cooker to warm, and return the roast, juice, and onions to the slow cooker for up to an hour before serving.

 - Heat the broiler.
 Place the split sandwich rolls on a lined baking sheet and toast for 1 minute or just until the bread begins to brown.

 - Remove the tops from the pan.
 Lay the beef on the bottom of the rolls and top with cheese.

 - Return to the oven just until cheese is melted.
 Top with sandwich halves and serve with small bowls of jus.